Sudan security forces crack down on protest over dismissed officers

 KHARTOUM (Reuters) - Sudanese security forces used teargas and batons on Thursday to disperse thousands of protesters demanding the reinstatement of army officers dismissed last week for refusing to crack down on demonstrations against former president Omar al-Bashir, witnesses said.

-The clashes were the worst since the country’s military council and a coalition of opposition parties agreed on a power-sharing deal last August, protesters said.
+The clashes were the worst since the country’s military council and a coalition of opposition parties agreed a power-sharing deal in August, protesters said.

-At least 17 people were wounded in the clashes, a doctors’ committee linked to the opposition said in a statement.
+At least 17 people were wounded, a doctors’ committee linked to the opposition said in a statement.

-Many of the wounded were hit by teargas canisters, the committee said, while witnesses said they saw others being chased off by security forces who beat them with batons.
+Many of the wounded were hit by teargas canisters, the committee said, while witnesses said they saw others being chased by security forces who beat them with batons.

-The doctor’s committee said one of those injured had suffered a gunshot wound and another had a rubber bullet wound.
+The doctor’s committee said one of the injured suffered a gunshot wound and another had a rubber bullet wound.
 There were no other immediate reports of shots being fired.

+More demonstrators gathered in different locations in the capital later in the day, many chanting slogans against Abdel Fattah al-Burhan, head of Sudan’s sovereign council, accusing him of having too much control over the military.

-The Sudanese Professionals Association (SPA), which called the protest and was also a key member of the opposition coalition that struck the deal with the military, called for the minister of the interior and the police general director to be sacked.
+The Sudanese Professionals Association (SPA), which called the protest and was also a key member of the opposition coalition that struck the deal with the military, called for the interior minister and the police director general to be sacked.

-It urged Prime Minister Abdulla Hamdok in a statement to “immediately dismiss the interior minister, the police general director and the head of police in Khartoum and replace them with national elements who belong to the revolution.”
+It urged Prime Minister Abdulla Hamdok to replace the officials with “national elements who belong to the revolution”.

 The SPA said in a statement earlier in the day that all soldiers and military officers who had been “arbitrarily excluded from military service” should be reinstated.